appvirality/appvirality-sdk-android/README.md

 2) Let Appvirality SDk know your custom font Location, Font name and Font Size.
 You have two options to set your Blod font <code>AppviralityAPI.Custom_Font_Bold</code> and Normal font <code>AppviralityAPI.Custom_Font_Normal</code>.
 Font assigned to <code>Custom_Font_Blod</code> will be used for Titles and font assigned to <code>Custom_Font_Normal</code> will be used for normal text.

-Font name and font size are separated with ":" and Font Size is optional, if you don't mention the font size, SDK will consider default font size.

 For example, if you want to set custom font located in "assets/fonts" folder with font size of "14".
 You can use the following code
 <pre><code>AppviralityAPI.Custom_Font_Bold = "fonts/Geometric_slab_serif_703_bold.ttf:14";</code></pre>

+NOTE: Font name and font size are separated with ":" , both Font Name and Font Size are optional, if you don't mention the font size, SDK will consider default font size.